In late 2019 I became the steward of a piece of farm land acquired by my great grandfather over a century ago...

 Despite the many years I have lived elsewhere, this farm has always been my home, the place where I feel a deep sense of connection and belonging.
 It has been a great source of comfort and peace to return here, and to have an opportunity to shape the future of this place.
 It is a privilege to be responsible for land where my loved ones have lived, worked, and dreamed over the course of their lifetimes.
 Caring for this property is my way of honoring my family's story, respecting the land, and preserving it for future generations.
 Working with this intention adds depth and meaning to each day.

-In this time of uncertainty and loss, we’ve given a great deal of thought to choosing a path forward.
-Like many others, our work has been redefined as a result of the pandemic.
-Some doors have closed, but others have opened to new opportunities, including a new chapter here at the farm.
+We’ve given a great deal of thought to choosing a path forward.
+Like many others, our work was redefined as a result of the pandemic.
+Some doors closed, but others have opened to new opportunities, including a new chapter here at the farm.
 We invite you to join us on this journey and hope to see you in the days ahead.

 Monica Gruler Farrier